The best hotels in Nanyuki

 Don't eat every meal at your lodge.
 Nanyuki has a small but real food scene on Laikipia Road, with a handful of cafes that serve better food than overpriced lodge menus.
 If you're at Mount Kenya Safari Club, the grounds border the Nanyuki River, and a 15-minute walk upstream takes you completely away from other guests.

-Nanyuki's best neighborhoods
+Nanyuki's best hotel regions

 Nanyuki town gives you convenience and budget options, but Ol Pejeta and Lewa are where the real safari experience lives.
 If you can stretch to $200/night, get out of town.